 - Wheat, or any other tall grass, is sometimes said to wave when gusts of wind pass over it.
 That bulk flow of matter is not a wave and neither is the response of the wheat.

 - A heat wave is a meteorological term referring to a prolonged period of unusually high temperature.
-This definition has no connection to a phenomena that propagates.
+This definition has no connection to a phenomenon that propagates.
 Just because it's hot for a long period in one location does not imply that the heat wave will propagate to another location.
 It's actually sort of the opposite.
 A heat wave is often a region where the hot air is "stuck".
 The opposite of a heat wave could be called a cold wave, but it's usually described a cold snap (at least in the dialect of English I'm used to hearing).
 This should indicate that neither one of these phenomena is really a wave.
 Sometimes infrared radiation is described colloquially as heat waves, but that's not the right term.
 The same goes for rising thermals in the desert.
 That shimmering effect sometimes seen on the horizon is turbulent air of different density streaming upward and not a wave.
 Waves do not transfer mass.

 - A crime wave is like a heat wave, but for crime.
 Since heat waves aren't waves, neither are crime waves.